Opelika’s Complete Black Widow Spider Control Guide

 When you hear “black widow spider,” does it scare you a little bit?
 It probably does.
 Spiders have grown a reputation through popular culture and mythology for being one of earth’s most frightening creatures.
 With their slick, shiny black bodies and eight spindly legs, female black widow spiders live up to the hype, despite measuring only 1 ½ inch long.
 They will also have the iconic red hourglass stamped on their side.
 Male black widow spiders are actually brown and gray in coloring and are speckled with red, but do not have the hourglass marking.

-Habits Of Black Widow Spiders:
+Habits Of Black Widow Spiders

 Black widow spiders tend to seek dry, dark locations to spin their webs.
 Outdoors, they live underneath stones and decks, and inside hollow tree stumps and firewood piles.
 They do also like places such as sheds, hen houses, barrels, garages, basements, and crawl spaces.
 Give them anywhere that’s cluttered and they’re even happier.
 If you have the presence of black widow spiders in or around your home, it also means that you most likely have a pest infestation of at least one other kind, as spiders are on the hunt for pests like cockroaches, crickets, mosquitoes, and flies.

 Black widow spiders have actually created a very impressive method of construction, frustrating as it can be.
 They use a silk-like substance to weave very intricate webs, typically near drain pipes or under logs.
-The female hangs upside down to await her prey and when she does, she injects her victim with poison, which leaves them paralyzed.
+The female hangs upside down to await her prey and when she does, she injects her victim with venom, which leaves them paralyzed.

 Though their bites are said to be 15 times more venomous than that of a rattlesnake’s, black widow spiders only bite when they feel that their web has been threatened.
 That said, if you are bitten by a black widow spider in Opelika, you should seek medical attention immediately, as they can cause severe pain and nausea in bite victims.